-The physical form of the Module is depicted in Figure 1 to 6; the physical boundary of the cryptographic module is the enclosure of metal frame shown in the Figures.
-Major components of the Module are module board, micro processor, non-volatile memories and interfaces.
-The module board is covered with the metal frame and the tamper seal is on the screw.
-In addition, the black sheet is put over the circuit of the module board to disturb the access from an opening as shown on the Figure 7 to 10.
+The physical form of the module is depicted in Figure 1 to 6; the physical boundary of the cryptographic module is the enclosure of metal frame shown in the Figures.
+Major components of the module are module board, ASIC, microprocessor, volatile memories, non-volatile memories, LEDs and interfaces.
+The module board is covered with the metal frame and the tamper evident seals are on the screw.
+In addition, the black sheet is put over the circuit of the module board to disturb the access from an opening.
+The black sheet is fixed by tamper evident seal L1 and L2.
 The black sheet and the metal frame are opaque within the visible spectrum.
-The Module relies on Hitachi storage as input/output devices.
+The module relies on Hitachi storage as input/output devices.